mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/11-navigation_and_ui.md

 Test navigation between different sections of the Playbooks feature

-1. Navigate between "Playbooks" and "Runs" tabs (if applicable)
-2. Use the back button to return to previous screens
+1. Use the back button to return to previous screens
-3. Navigate from playbook details back to the list
+2. Navigate from playbook details back to the list
-4. Test the app's behavior when receiving notifications while in Playbooks screens
+3. Test the app's behavior when receiving notifications while in Playbooks screens

 **Expected**

 - Navigation between sections works smoothly
 - Back navigation functions correctly
 - UI state is preserved appropriately when navigating
-- Notifications are handled properly without disrupting the Playbooks experience

 **Step 3**